 - You’ll then be instructed to clear your thoughts or focus on something positive and calming.

-- As you continue to tap your collarbone, you’ll close your eyes and count down from 20.
+- While continuing this action, you’ll close your eyes and count down from 20.
 Your practitioner will ask you to imagine yourself doing some sort of visually oriented task, such as walking down stairs or removing items from a drawer.
 With each number counted, you’ll visualize taking one step or one item from the drawer.

 - With open eyes, you’ll cross your arms and then perform a series of eye movements.
 You might, for example, be asked to look left, right, up, and down, then roll your eyes in a complete circle, first clockwise and then counterclockwise.